nathanjmcdougall/geospatial-wheels-index/README.md

 ## Security

 You should only download wheel files from a trusted source.
 That includes this index - **it is recommended that you consider self-hosting a fork of this repo**.
-However, you would still need to trust the wheels at <https://github.com/cgohlke/geospatial-wheels> (as you would any publisher of Wheels, even on PyPI).
+However, you would still need to trust the wheels at <https://github.com/cgohlke/geospatial-wheels> (as you would any publisher of wheels, even on PyPI).

 ## Acknowledgements